SuperTapood/RustyDolphin/README.md

 - [ ] exapand IPV4 Options
 - [ ] expand TCPOptions
 - [ ] wrap experimental stuff with try catch to prevent crashing later
+- [ ] add a function to detect eth padding for arp?
 - [ ] use ifdef _DEBUG
 - [ ] curl with tracert
 - [ ] GUI